Welcome to CS132

 CS132, 'Creating Modern Web Applications', is a spring semester course within the Brown CS department.
 The course has two tracks, one intended for CS concentrators, and one intended for non-Concentrators with previous design experience.
 It takes a holistic look at the process of developing web and mobile applications and aims to bring the students to a point of mastery of many of the most used web technologies, and development practices.
 The course includes a semester long group final project in which the students will be working with external companies, non-profits, and other organizations.

 The materials covered in CS132 culminates in a final project, where students work in groups to implement a web application for a client.
-(We are currently looking for suitable projects for this course!
-For further information see our submissions page.)
 Examples of previous projects include:

 - A front end to let spectators provide input regarding music volume and fire status for Waterfire.